JuliusLhamo/JuliusLhamo/README.md

 ## About Me
 I'm a Bachelor's student, currently studying Statistics and Data Science at the Ludwig-Maximilians-University in Munich.
 I'm interested in Machine Learning Applications.
-I can program in Python, R and SAS.
+I can program in Python, R and SQL/NoSQL.

 ## Projects